Curvy points, the perimeter, and the complexity of convex toric domains: The subleading asymptotics of ECH capacities

 We define the {\bf subleading asymptotics} $e_k(X)$ by setting

-The purpose of this section is to prove Theorem~\ref{thm:convexper}, which shows that the subleading asymptotics of the $c_k$ detect the perimeter of $X$, and then derive its consequences, Theorem~\ref{thm:packing}, Corollary~\ref{cor:new} and Corollary~\ref{cor:super}.
+The purpose of this section is to prove Theorem~\ref{thm:convexper}, which shows that when $X$ is a toric domain the subleading asymptotics of the $c_k$ detect the perimeter of $X$, and then derive its consequences, Theorem~\ref{thm:packing}, Corollary~\ref{cor:new} and Corollary~\ref{cor:super}.